 The team leadership consists of faculty advisors and graduate students that lead the team every year.

-Project Manager (PM): Benton Morris, M.S. in Mechanical Engineering
+Project Manager: Benton Morris, M.S. in Mechanical Engineering

-Engineering Manager (EM): Aaron Mull, M.S. in Mechanical Engineering
+Engineering Manager: Aaron Mull, M.S. in Mechanical Engineering

-Communications Manager (CM): Haleigh Fields, M.S. in Integrated Marketing Communications
+Communications Manager: Ryan Alexander, M.S. in Data Marketing Communications

-PCM Leads: Jared Diethorn, M.S. in Mechanical Engineering
+PCM Leads: Jared Diethorn, M.S. in Mechanical Engineering, Thomas Harris, M.S. in Mechanical Engineering